kimtae55/Simple-GWAS-Tutorial/README.md

 ### Liftover and Imputation:

 Step 1: ADNI datasets are often on older genome builds (e.g., hg18/NCBI36).
-Before imputation, convert to hg19/GRCh37.
-This ensures all datasets use the same genome coordinates, resulting in .bed/.bim/.fam files aligned to GRCh37.
-You could also lift to hg38, which is the most current reference genome build, but I choose hg19 because it is easier to validate against existing works (e.g [doi:10.1016/j.neurobiolaging.2019.06.003](https://pmc.ncbi.nlm.nih.gov/articles/PMC6732252/), [doi: 10.1186/s12880-025-01782-2](https://pubmed.ncbi.nlm.nih.gov/40676546/))
+Before imputation, convert to GRCh38/hg38.
+This ensures all datasets use the same genome coordinates, resulting in .bed/.bim/.fam files aligned to GRCh38/hg38.
+If your data is already aligned to GRCh38/hg38, skip this step.
 ```
 # Step 1.
 Export chr1 VCF to check genome build
 plink2 --bfile "${base}_10" \